Consensys/security-workshop-for-devs/README.md

 Now the real fun starts: We'll deploy a real-world contract instance with a similar vulnerability.
 Whoever exploits it first is not only awesome, but also wins 0.1337 ETH for buying Pizza (or hodl).
 Tip: You can run Mythril Classic against an on-chain contract using the `-a` flag.

+Tip: Use `myth -xia <address>` run Mythril against mainnet contracts using INFURA, and don't forget what you learned above :)

 ### Exercise 5 - Verifying Invariants Using Asserts

 The Solidity `assert()` statement is used to specify conditions that are expected to *always* hold.
 If you want to prove certain assumptions about your code, you can put them into asserts and use Mythril's symbolic execution engine to do all the hard work for you.